-Obtaining value for money is a priority for the association.
-The ability to demonstrate to all our key stakeholders that value for money is being achieved and provide the evidence is therefore important.
+Obtaining Value for Money is a priority for the Association.
+The ability to demonstrate to all our key stakeholders that best value is being achieved and provide the evidence is therefore important.
 We review on an on-going basis the performance and delivery of our service against our business plan objectives, as value for money is about effective delivery of our plans, as much as about cost.

 Consequently the Queens Cross vision, values and business plan are all shaped by the drive to achieve VfM.
-Finding more ways to ensure VfM is stated as one of the strategic aims in the Business Plan 2017-20.
 The objectives flowing from the VfM Strategy are:

-- Maximise the resources and income available to the association - Working within agreed guidelines - Deliver the best price/quality procurement of services and capital programmes - Deliver a cost effective housing management service that gives high levels of resident satisfaction - Maintain all homes economically and efficiently ensuring they provide a positive future cash-flow over the long term - Deliver the best price/quality on management and maintenance - Deliver the best price/quality for the procurement of goods and services - Compare our price and quality with others.
+- Maximise the resources and income available to the association. - Working within agreed guidelines - Deliver the best price/quality procurement of services and capital programmes - Deliver a cost effective housing management service that gives high levels of resident satisfaction - Maintain all homes economically and efficiently ensuring they provide a positive future cash-flow over the long term - Deliver the best price/quality on management and maintenance

+- Deliver the best price/quality for the procurement of goods and services - Compare our price and quality with others.

-Value for money is not about achieving the cheapest price for our services, but about providing the highest quality service for our residents at the best price.
+Value for Money is not about achieving the cheapest price for our services, but about providing the highest quality service for our residents at the best price.